 They will generate SQL statements respectively as follows:

-You can easily observe that ‘Contains(keyword)‘ method does the work of ‘%keyword%’, ‘StartsWith(keyword)’ does the task of ‘%’, and ‘EndsWith(keyword)‘ does the task of ‘%keyword’.
+You can easily observe that the ‘Contains(keyword)‘ method does the work of ‘%keyword%,’ ‘StartsWith(keyword)’ does the task of ‘%,’ and ‘EndsWith(keyword)‘ does the task of ‘%keyword.’
 On the other hand, with SQL Methods, you can use those symbols exactly like SQL queries.

 Hope this small LinQ to SQL-like operator tutorial helps you understand the use of the ‘like’ operator along with LINQ queries more easily and efficiently.
-I will continuously try to provide more advanced tutorials on LinQ to SQL as much as possible.
+I will continuously try to provide as many advanced tutorials on LinQ to SQL as possible.
 If you have any questions regarding this tutorial, feel free to ask them by commenting here.
 Happy coding 🙂

 okey very good but I want to